Inari Medical

 Acquisition in 2019

-OrthoSpace Ltd. is an Israeli company specializing in the development and commercialization of biodegradable balloon systems designed to treat rotator cuff syndrome.
-Founded in 2009 and based in Caesarea, the company focuses on creating innovative solutions that aim to alleviate pain and enhance patients' range of motion while preserving their bone and joint structures.
-Its flagship product, InSpace™, has received the CE mark and is marketed in Europe, providing a non-invasive option for patients suffering from rotator cuff injuries.
-The balloon system mimics the function of the original bursa, acting as a spacer between the acromion and the humeral head to facilitate smooth movement and reduce friction during shoulder motion.
-As of 2019, OrthoSpace operates as a subsidiary of Stryker Corporation.
+OrthoSpace Ltd. is an Israeli company that specializes in the development and commercialization of biodegradable balloon systems designed for the orthopedic market, specifically targeting rotator cuff syndrome.
+Founded in 2009 and based in Caesarea, the company focuses on creating effective solutions that alleviate pain, improve patients' range of motion, and preserve bone and joint structures.
+Its flagship product, InSpace™, has received CE marking and is marketed in Europe.
+This innovative balloon system mimics the function of the original bursa, acting as a spacer between the acromion and the humeral head, which facilitates smooth movement and reduces friction between the bones.
+OrthoSpace operates under the umbrella of Stryker Corporation, enhancing its capabilities in delivering advanced orthopedic solutions.

 Arrinex